jonniedarko/Notes/posts/AWS Setup.md

 <a name="Mongodbsetup"></a>
 ##Mongodb Setup
 MongoDB is an open-source document database, and the leading NoSQL database.
-Among it's features it includes JSON-style documents with dynamic schemas which offer simplicity and power.
-This is espically useful with node since we are already working with Javascript, and in a prototyping and rapid development enviorment it means we don't have to get hung up on our models and can change them on the fly.
+Among its features it includes JSON-style documents with dynamic schemas which offer simplicity and power.
+This is especially useful with node since we are already working with Javascript, and in a prototyping and rapid development environment it means we don't have to get hung up on our models and can change them on the fly.

 We will use `.deb` packages to install MongoDB.
 While Ubuntu includes its own MongoDB packages, the official MongoDB packages are generally more up-to-date.
 So the first thing we need to do is add the [MongoDB public GPG Key ](http://docs.mongodb.org/10gen-gpg-key.asc)